 Modern resume design for the modern day resume.
 See creative samples and follow our guide to make the best modern resume that will land you the job.

 Every job application needs a formal cover letter like the sample in this guide.
-Without a formal letter, almost half of all employers will discard a resume.
+Without a formal cover letter letter, almost half of all employers will discard a resume.
 Put the right info in the right places—heading, address, salutation, and the right three paragraphs—to show you’re worth their time.

 This guide will show you a formal cover letter sample and the best tips on how to write a formal covering letter step-by-step.
+Let's get started.

 Sample Formal Cover Letter